skx/bookmarks.public/README.md

 ================

-This repository allows you to save your bookmarks under revision control, via a simple combination of HTML & Javascript.
+This repository allows you to save your bookmarks under revision control, via a simple combination of HTML, CSS & Javascript.

-Add your bookmark-data to the file `bookmarks.data` and view them via the file `index.html`, which contains some simple javascript which should allow simple navigtation and interactive use of the bookmarks, when opened.
+* You add your bookmarks to the file `bookmarks.data`.
+* Then view them by opening `index.html` in your browser.
+     * This uses `bookmarks.css` to style them, and `bookmarks.js` to make them interactive.

 Online Demo
 -----------

-You may [try out the interface](http://www.steve.org.uk/Software/bookmarks/bookmarks.public/) as the sample page contains a small number of (tagged) bookmarks.
+You may try out the interface [in this online demo](http://www.steve.org.uk/Software/bookmarks/bookmarks.public/).

 Rationale